Saudi Visa for US Citizens

 Passport

-American applicant should hold a U.S. passport, valid for at least 6 months from the date of entry into Saudi Arabia or that meets the rules of reciprocity.
+American applicants should hold a US passport, valid for at least 6 months from the date of entry into Saudi Arabia or that meets the rules of reciprocity.

 Personal photo

-American applicant must submit one recent color photo; against a white background; 2x2 inches; 5 to 100 KB natural facial expressions; 80% face; no eyeglasses; no head wear, except for religious reasons.
+American applicants must submit one recent color photo; against a white background; 2x2 inches; natural facial expressions; 80% face; no eyeglasses; no headwear, except for religious reasons.

 Saudi visa-on-arrival for Americans

-U.S. citizens are eligible to obtain a Saudi visa-on-arrival at Saudi ports of entry; however, it is always advised to apply online for a Saudi e-visa, prior to traveling, in order to avoid airport lines and delays.
+US citizens are eligible to obtain a Saudi visa on arrival at Saudi ports of entry; however, it is always advised to apply online for a Saudi eVisa, before traveling to avoid airport lines and delays.

 Saudi Work visa for US citizens

-The Saudi work visa for American nationals allows for a maximum 90-day stay in Saudi Arabia, during which time the U.S. citizen should apply for a Saudi residence permit through the Saudi Ministry of Labor.
-Along with the Saudi work permit, or Iqama, the Saudi residence permit allows American visitors the right to live and work in Saudi Arabia for 1 year, extendable, based on the U.S. citizen maintaining the same employment with the same Saudi employer.
+The Saudi work visa for American nationals allows for a maximum 90-day stay in Saudi Arabia, during which time the US citizen should apply for a Saudi residence permit through the Saudi Ministry of Labor.
+Along with the Saudi work permit, or Iqama, the Saudi residence permit grants American visitors the right to live and work in Saudi Arabia for 1 year, extendable, based on the US citizen maintaining the same employment with the same Saudi employer.
 To apply for the Saudi work visa, American applicants must be at least 18 years old and should meet the following requirements:

 Sponsorship letter